 Game company publications including trade catalogs, brochures, and advertisements contain a wealth of information about games and game publishers that are regularly harvested for information to include in the Game Catalog.

-Internet sources regularly monitored for games and game publisher informaiton include auction and sale catalogs and websites (notably, eBay and WorthPoint).
+Internet sources regularly monitored for games and game publisher information include auction and sale catalogs and websites (including eBay, WorthPoint, Etsy, and RubyLane, as well as a variety of auction websites).

 Early contributors to the Game Catalog when it was a print publication included Joe Angiolillo, Bill & Betty Barnard, Sy Epstein, David Galt, Margery Griffith, Steve & Lea Horvath, Debby Krim, Bob LaFerriere, Alex Malloy, Jack Matthews, Pat McFarland, Bill Nutting, Elizabeth Overstad, Edward Ryan, Herb Siegel, John & Mildred Spear, Susan Stock and Dave Oglesby, Bill Trent, Lindy Van Fleet, Bruce Whitehill, and Blair Whitton, among many others.